 The case of Egan v.
 Canada, a challenge to the spousal allowance provisions then in the federal Old Age Security Act, provided the Supreme Court of Canada with its first direct opportunity to consider a sexual orientation Charter case.
 The allowance in question was available to opposite-sex couples meeting the statute's age requirements who had cohabited for a year or more, but was never available to same-sex couples.
 A gay couple (Egan and Nesbit), together for more than 45 years but denied the spousal allowance, launched a section 15 Charter challenge to the legislation in 1989.
-In 1991 and 1993, the trial and appeal divisions of the Federal Court of Canada rejected their claim.

-In 1995, the Supreme Court of Canada dismissed the appeal of Egan and Nesbit by a final margin of 5-4.
+In 1995, the Supreme Court of Canada dismissed their challenge by a final margin of 5-4.
 The Court was unanimous in ruling that sexual orientation is an analogous ground that triggers section 15 protection, thus settling that question authoritatively.
 A 5-4 majority of the Court also found that the spousal definition at issue discriminated on the basis of sexual orientation, infringing section 15 of the Charter.
 However, in the determinative finding, a different 5-4 majority found the discrimination justified under section 1 of the Charter.
-One member of the majority noted that the prohibition of discrimination against gays and lesbians was "of recent origin" and was "generally regarded as a novel concept," thus appearing to suggest that the outcome might not be the same in future cases.